Quemia/To-do-List/README.md

 ## Getting Started :rocket:

-A simple to-do list to train my skills in React
+A simple to-do list to train my skills in React.

 ![Screenshot_20211111_000505](https://user-images.githubusercontent.com/55935949/141230284-75dee20f-4753-4168-80d6-a5931fe0297a.png)